-Patpong Night Market in Bangkok is one of Thailand’s most visited tourist attractions.
+Patpong Night Market is one of Thailand’s most visited tourist attractions.
 The area is well know around the world as one of Bangkok’s red light zones.

 Is this a fair description of one of Bangkok’s main tourist spots?